AusClimateService/npcp/reports/phase1/phase1_report.md

 or by most of the bias correction methods (Figure 1a,b and 2a,b; e.g. Figure 5).
-The exception was the MRNBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
+The exception was the MRNBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple timescales (Section 2.5.1).
 The MRNBC method was able to reduce biases in interannual temperature variability on the calibration task (Figure 1a,b; e.g. Figure 5g) but actually inflated those biases on cross-validation (Figure 2a,b; Figure 6j).